modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 ).to_dist()
 ```

-#### Standalone Mode
+#### Independent Mode

-In the Standalone mode, we need to start the agent server process on the target machine first.
+In the Independent mode, we need to start the agent server process on the target machine first.
 For example, start two agent server processes on the two different machines with IP `a.b.c.d` and `e.f.g.h`(called `Machine1` and `Machine2` accrodingly).
 You can run the following code on `Machine1`: